mukundc2k/unveiling/README.md

   ## 🤝 Contact, Collaboration & Research Direction

+  This work is part of my broader PhD research in NLP at MBZUAI (advised by Monojit Choudhury), where I explore **how LLMs structure language**.
 If you’re interested in the linguistics of LLMs, metalinguistic reasoning, cognitive structure in models, or probing how LLMs compare to humans:

   **Email:** [mukund.choudhary@mbzuai.ac.ae](mailto:mukund.choudhary@mbzuai.ac.ae)

-  This work is part of my broader PhD research in NLP at MBZUAI (advised by Monojit Choudhury), where I explore **how LLMs structure language compared to humans**, and investigate their behavior across linguistic features, code-mixed usage, and abstract hierarchical reasoning.

   ---